Neven96/Game-of-life/README.md

 ## Version 3

 - Has everything from Version 2
-- But now alot of it is modular
+- But now it's mostly modular
 - Many smaller, but more maneuverable files
 - Has mostly same UI as Version 2, but improved a few points